Alephnaught27/kcwikia-things/quest-syntax.md

 `<Times>` = The number of times an action must be performed to fufill quest requirements.
 The lack of this term implies that the action must be performed only once; inclusion in these cases may be recommended for the sake of emphasis.
 Expressed as once, twice, three times, four times, etc.

 `<Node>` = An expression of the node that is involved in the quest.
-Examples: boss node, node L, anchor node N.
+Examples: the boss node, node L, the anchor node N.

 `<Equipment>` = Any piece of equipment, inventory item, or resource.
 Ranking point rewards are included in this category.
 Plane chevron specfications & quantity required are also included here.
 * Examples: 5 12.7cm Twin Gun Mount; 1 Ne-type engine, a >>'d and +max Type 0 Model 21 (Skilled).